mvaldesdeleon/conference-calendar/MISSION_STATEMENT.md

 * An API server
 * A frontend

+For the initial version, the following interfaces will be adopted:

+All components will be standalone applications.
+All components will consume input via stdin and generate output via stdout.
+Errors will be reported as non-zero exit codes.

+Scrapers will fetch data from a specific source and output a list of parsed resources in YAML.

+The aggregator will consume a list of resources in YAML and generate a consolidated list, taking care of deduplication/merging.

+The API server will be mocked by statically hosting the final YAML list.

+The frontend will be mocked by statically generating a Markdown document based on the YAML list.

-Addition of new events will initially be mocked by manually generating scraper output by hand, while the permanent solution is fully conceptualized.
+A build component will be developed to orchestrate all the above processes together.
+At this stage, addition of new events will be mocked by manually generating scraper output by hand.

+Initially, all components will be developed under this repository.
+This will change with time as the project takes shape.